gbeckers/sound/doc/formats.rst

 Darr encodings
 --------------

-Darr supports any numeric Numpy dtype.
-Generally I would recommend 'float32'.
+`Darr <https://darr.readthedocs.io/en/latest>`__ supports any numeric Numpy dtype.
+Generally I would recommend 'float32' for final data files, and 'float64' for data that will undergo further processing.
 For audio compatibility, 'int16', 'int32' and 'int64' would make sense for direct compatibility with PCM encodings, while 'float32' and 'float64' would make sense for compatibility with FLOAT and DOUBLE encodings.